How much does consulting business insurance cost?

 The bigger the company, the more projects and clients are involved and that means more risk.
 More risk = the need for more coverage.

-Average general liability insurance costs for consulting companies
+General liability insurance costs for consulting businesses

 The average cost of general liability insurance for consulting companies is $30 per month, or $364 per year.
 Small and low-risk businesses can combine this policy with commercial property insurance in a business owner’s policy (BOP), at an average cost of $46 per month, or $550 annually.